Topologically singular points in the moduli space of Riemann surfaces: Topologically singular points in moduli space

 \begin{remark} Note that if $X$ is an isolated point of $\mathcal{B}_{g}$ and $U$ is a ball in $\mathbb{T}_{g}$ containing a point of $\Pi^{-1}(X)$ such that $\Pi(U)\cap\mathcal{B}_{g}=\{X\}$, the covering $\partial U\rightarrow\Pi(\partial U)$ is a regular unbranched covering with deck transformation group $\mathrm{Aut}(X)$, so $\Pi(\partial U))$ is a manifold and $\pi_{1}(\Pi(\partial U)) \cong \mathrm{Aut}(X)$. \end{remark}

 \begin{theorem} For $g\geq4$, every point in $\mathcal{B}_{g}$ is topologically singular. \end{theorem}

-\begin{proof} Note that every strata of $\mathcal{B}_{g}$ is contained in the closure $\overline{S}_{k}$ of some equisymmetric strata defined by the action of a prime order automorphism.
+\begin{proof} Note that every stratum of $\mathcal{B}_{g}$ is contained in the closure $\overline{S}_{k}$ of some equisymmetric stratum defined by the action of a prime order automorphism (for instance see \cite{C}, \cite{CI}, \cite{CIP}).
 We shall then study the dimension of such strata.
 Note that in some cases the full group of automorphisms of the surfaces in $\overline{S}_{k}$ may contain strictly the cyclic group generated by the prime order automorphism.

 Assume that $\overline{S}_{k}$ is the closure of an equisymmetric stratum of $\mathcal{B}_{g}$ defined by a cyclic subgroup $C_{k}$ of $\mathrm{Mod}_{g}$ of prime order $k$ such that the corresponding action on surfaces has $r$ fixed points.
 Let $h$ be the genus of all the quotients of the surfaces in $S_{k}$ by the action of the group $C_{k}$.
 The Riemann-Hurwitz formula gives: